 - pain or stiffness in the neck or back

 - numbness and weakness from spinal cord compression

-Bone metastasis can cause bones to release their calcium into the bloodstream, resulting in high levels of calcium building up in the blood.
+Bone metastasis can cause bones to release their calcium into the bloodstream, resulting in high levels of the substance building up in the blood.
 This condition is known as hypercalcemia.
-Untreated hypercalcemia can be very dangerous, and symptoms may include:
+Without treatment, hypercalcemia can be very dangerous and cause the following symptoms:

 - appetite loss

 - feeling very thirsty